img 5137

 Service

-This Yamaha GT-2000L came to me in 2023, via a new customer who, as I recall, first purchased an advice consult where we discussed the GT-2000, pros, cons, etc and how to get a good one.
-That customer found this absolutely pristine example, and booked her in for the standard inspection, service and precision set up, which I was delighted to do for him.
+This Yamaha GT-2000L came to me in 2023, via a new customer who, as I recall, first purchased an advice consult where we discussed the GT-2000, pros, cons, how to get a good one, etc. That customer found this absolutely pristine example and booked her in for the standard inspection, service, and precision setup, which I was delighted to perform.

 I’ve not heard from that customer since, but in my line of work, that usually means things are going well, and I imagine this turntable has been running flawlessly for him, as good Japanese equipment tends to.
 So, without further ado, let’s take a closer look at this beauty, and I’ll try to prepare a video at some point soon, so stay tuned for that.